openaudible/openaudible_docker/README.md

 This allows you to run OpenAudible from a container, on the cloud, or from any Docker capable system (NAS system?).

-No passwords are needed to access the web page (so use care!).
+No passwords are needed to access the web page.
 For personal use.
 Only one user can view web sessions at one time-so this can't be used to share the application with multiple viewers at the same time.

+Important: DO NOT expose to WAN using port forwarding.
+Do not use as reverse proxy unless you ensure a user/password is required.

 ## Quick Start